Dokotela/pythia/README.md

 - All of the XLSX files I've transferred into Gsheets, [the link can be found here](https://drive.google.com/drive/folders/1LUDu9y85qd0aJwFtvwv0h3fQUafqfTDq?usp=sharing)
 - The Coded Observations sheets I had to remove all of the carriage returns ("\n" in Regex) because they screw up the Gsheets TSV parser in Dart
 - I had to do the same for most of the Antigen spreadsheets as well (I replaced all ```"\n"``` with ```" "```)
+- All of the links to the spreadsheets are in the spreadsheets file, let me know if you would like access to them
+- the ```api.dart``` file are credentials for a service acccount
 - So run the pythia generator (just be in the same directory as the project and run "```./generate.sh```")
+- There is a time limit about how often you can request data from spreadsheets, so sometimes you do have to edit the sleep time in download_sheets
 - I added in test case generation as well
 - Pulls from the spreadsheets to create test cases
 - Once again, had to replace all ```"\n"``` with ```" "``` for the generation